 Being ready to defend the thesis project is a major milestone that both candidate and mentor work toward.
-The mentor determines when the thesis project is ready for defense, and he/she must notify the DMIN office by e-mail when the candidate is ready to defend.
+The mentor, in consultation with the project's assigned faculty reader, determines when the thesis project is ready to defend.
 The mentor and candidate should consult on who will be the faculty reader, and the reader's agreement to participate must be secured before registering to defend.
 The mentor should request the faculty reader through the DMIN office.
-Once secured, the mentor should send the reader a copy of the final draft of the candidate's Thesis project and, together, they should schedule the date for the candidate's oral defense.
+Once secured, the mentor should send the reader a copy of the final draft of the candidate's thesis project and, together, they should schedule the date for the candidate's oral defense.